 Rehabilitation Services provides specialized services to adult citizens with disabilities to help them achieve employment and independence.
 Offices are maintained across the state to provide convenient services to clients.
 Rehabilitation Services personnel provide individualized counseling, training and other services to help clients achieve gainful employment or independent living.
 Rehabilitation Services is supported primarily with federal funds.
 The office currently funds Independent Living Centers across the state.
 These centers provide counseling, advocacy, personal care, and training in independent living skills for adults with disabilities.
 The Disability Determinations program is part of this office and operates under regulations of the Social Security Administration.
 Located in offices across the state, Disability Determinations personnel adjudicate claims from Missouri residents seeking federal disability benefits.

 The Office of Data System Management collects, analyzes and reports education-related data through the department’s Web Applications system.
 Those collection and reporting systems include the Missouri Comprehensive Data System (MCDS) which will include the student-level record system, Missouri Student Information System (MOSIS); Core Data, a web-based data collection system of education-related statistics; and Grants and Planning (ePeGs), an instrument provided to schools to assist with federal grant applications and program planning.
-The MCDS also maintains the P-20 longitudinal data system utilized for tracking and research of student progress and achievement, postsecondary and workforce preparation, adult learning and GED completers, etc. The Office of Data System Management also coordinates school district data team training and certification regarding the use of data to improve classroom instruction.
-In addition, the office collects and generates data to meet federal reporting requirements and compliance, as well as provide data utilized in research and analysis that impacts policy decision-making.
+The MCDS also maintains the P-20 longitudinal data system utilized for tracking and research of student progress and achievement, postsecondary and workforce preparation, adult learning and GED completers, etc. In addition, the office collects and generates data to meet federal reporting requirements and compliance, as well as provide data utilized in research and analysis that impacts policy decision-making.